 Onyomi pronunciation is commonly used when reading Kanji that are for compound words but not limited to it.

-Kunyomi pronunciation is the Japanese reading of the Kanji characters.
+Kunyomi pronunciation is the Japanese reading of these Chinese characters.
 This is based on how the Japanese read the characters that they attributed to something similar to the Japanese language.